alexmolas/alexmolas.github.io/_posts/2022-07-06-data-science-preflight-checklist.md

 # Conclusions

 Thanks for sticking with me so far.
-I covered the basic checks I follow before starting a new project, but I'm sure this list is biased, so let me know your checks in the comments.
+I covered the basic checks I follow before starting a new project, but I'm sure this list is biased, so let me know if you have a different set of checks or if you believe the list is incomplete.

 To finish, let me say that I don't think a Data Scientist should be able to do all the things in this list.
-I think of this list more as a team effort to
+I think of this list more as a team effort than as an individual effort.
+The point is to be prepared, because as the saying goes in latin *Amat victoria curam* - victory loves preparation.

 ---